jiansheng-li/LimiX/README.md

 <div align="center">
   <img src="./doc/LimiX_Summary.png" alt="LimiX summary" width="89%">
 </div>
-we introduce LimiX, the first installment of our LDM series.
+We introduce LimiX, the first installment of our LDM series.
 LimiX aims to push generality further: a single model that handles classification, regression, missing-value imputation, feature selection, sample selection, and causal inference under one training and inference recipe, advancing the shift from bespoke pipelines to unified, foundation-style tabular learning.

 LimiX adopts a transformer architecture optimized for structured data modeling and task generalization.
 The model first embeds features X and targets Y from the prior knowledge base into token representations.
 Within the core modules, attention mechanisms are applied across both sample and feature dimensions to identify salient patterns in key samples and features.
 The resulting high-dimensional representations are then passed to regression and classification heads, enabling the model to support diverse predictive tasks.